 The finalists were selected by an international jury composed of Laurel Ptak, head of the jury, curator and executive director of Art in General, New York, USA, Vjera Borozan, director of Artyčok TV, Czech Republic, Lenka Klodová, artist, head of the Studio of Body Design at the Faculty of Visual Arts at the Brno University of Technology, Brno, Czech Republic, Vasif Kortun, curator, Research and Programs Director of SALT (2011–2017), Istanbul, Turkey, Bonaventure Soh Bejeng Ndikung, founder and artistic director of SAVVY Contemporary, Berlin, Germany and Michal Novotný, director of FUTURA Center for Contemporary Art, Prague, Czech Republic.

-The Jindřich Chalupecký Award 2019 Ceremony will be held on 6 December 2019 at the Metropol Cinema in Olomouc as part of the PAF festival.
+The Jindřich Chalupecký Award 2019 Ceremony was held on 6 December 2019 at the Metropol Cinema in Olomouc as part of the PAF festival.